Aner-Git/cards/readme.md

 ```

-To customise the cards of a deck, implement your own CardProvider
+To customise the deck of cards (i.e. which cards are part of the deck) one can implement the CardProvider interface

 ```php
 class MyGameDeckProvider implements CardProvider{